[1] 10

 - You will see the complete help file for this function.

-There are a number of files here to support the course, most of which you do need to worry about.
+The Files tab shows a number of files, most of which you do need to worry about.

 - The .gitignore, .RHistory, and .RProfile are used to track changes in the project.